How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - Doesn’t keep up with the latest technologies and advancements

-- Applies to a couple of jobs every week in the same city
+- Submits a couple of same-city job applications every week

 - Collects unemployment while playing video games all-day